ecmwf-projects/cads-messages/contents/satellite/2026-01-14-warning-satellite-sea-surface-temperature.md

 entries: satellite-sea-surface-temperature,satellite-sea-surface-temperature-ensemble-product
 live: true
 ---
 We are currently experiencing data access issues that may cause some download requests to fail.
-Older versions of the data are unavailable.
+Older versions of the data are unavailable [more details](https://www.ceda.ac.uk/news/updates/2025/2025-11-28-incident-data-list/).
 We anticipate that access will restored in the near future.